Hey, Snickerdoodle!

 Recipe

-This Crunchy Baked Cod with Parmesan Panko Crumbs is the perfect dinner to make for the whole family!
+This Simple Parmesan Panko Baked Cod is the perfect dinner to make for the whole family!
 The cod is dipped in buttermilk and then dredged in a mixture of parmesan cheese and panko breadcrumbs.
 It is then baked at high heat in the oven until it has a perfect crunchy crust!
 An easy recipe for a scrumptious meal on those busy weeknights!

 5 from 7 votes